Sravanthgithub/Food-Vision/README.md

 6. Btw, don't forget to download the dependencies/requirements (pip install tensorflow streamlit matplotlib numpy)

 ### You can see some of the Model's Predicitons on `predicitons.md` file

+#### PS - Couldn't deply the app because the model was built using mixed precision and unfortunately streamlit servers don't support mixed precision.